OSUOSC/website/_posts/2007-05-16-open-source-elections.md

 title: Open Source Elections
 created: 1179357459
 categories: announcements
-excerpt: !ruby/string:Sequel::SQL::Blob "The Open Source Club at The Ohio State University (OSSOSU) will be holding officer elections to represent us for the next (07-08) school year.
-The eligibility requirements for being an officer are that you are a student at Ohio State, and that you are a member of the club (have attended at least one meeting).
-Graduate and undergraduates are both equals in this matter.\r\n\r\nOpen
-  Positions: Benevolent Dictator, Number Two, and Treasurer\r\n\r\nOffice Holders for school year 2006-2007 are: \r\n - Benevolent Dictator: Alex Lingo\r\n - Number
-  Two: Tom Hess\r\n - Treasurer: Peter Dietz\r\n\r"
 ---
 The Open Source Club at The Ohio State University (OSSOSU) will be holding officer elections to represent us for the next (07-08) school year.
 The eligibility requirements for being an officer are that you are a student at Ohio State, and that you are a member of the club (have attended at least one meeting).
 Graduate and undergraduates are both equals in this matter.